lefticus/cpp_box/README.md

 It implements a partial ARMv4 architecture in software.

 For code this can accept, use gcc or clang in `-march=armv4` mode.
+Almost all builds of clang but default support `--target=armv4-linux` regardless of your host platform.

 ## Getting Started
 ### Prerequisites